 - In John Ringo's Posleen War books, the Darhel will go to extreme lengths to avoid any words referring to death or violence.

-- The Star Trek novel Federation has part of its plot in the late 21st Century, when a genocidal political movement used the term "contained" — "As in containing the spread of contagion."
+- The Star Trek novel Federation has part of its plot in the late 21st Century, when the genocidal political movement Optimum used the term "contained" — "As in containing the spread of contagion."

 - In The Bible, Jesus uses "sleep" or "rest" as a euphemism for death, confusing others at least more than once.
 However, this has sort of the opposite effect the trope usually has, as Jesus is trying to point out the impermanence of death, a metaphor he completes by actually resurrecting the person he's referring to back to life.

 - The Giver uses the term "released," which is short for Released to Elsewhere.
 Subverted in that nobody knows it is a euphemism save the Giver (and later his successor, the Receiver) because nobody save him has any concept of death.

 - In Stephen King's The Long Walk, in which an fatal endurance walk is the main plot, being shot is referred to as, "buying a ticket".

 - The Church Militant Whitecloaks in The Wheel of Time once refer to the wholesale slaughter of a village as being "pacified."

 - Similarly, a male channeler who has had his powers burned out of him (which usually results in his suicide within a few months) is referred to as "gentled," while a female would be "stilled."

 - The Age of Legends survivors prefer the term "severed".